diegomezg/devops-trainee-program/01 - Linux operating system/README.md

 This course will familiarize the trainee with Linux and learn how to manage and maintining the Operating System, perform tasks, troubleshoot issues, install software, edit files, create users, modify permissions and more.

 ## Learning Objectives
-- The trainee going to have the knowledge to apply the basic/intermediate commands to work at a Linux Terminal
+- Operate the Linux command line interface
-- Get knowledge to use VI as a terminal editor
+- Utilize VI as a text editor
-- Get knowledgte to check process and how to manage them
+- Examine processes and manage them
-- Get knowledge to use the a package manager (YUM and RPM)
+- Use the package manager (YUM and RPM)
-- Security in Linux
-- Networking Fundamentals
+- Modify files permissions and attributes
+- Customize ssh server settings
+- Evaluate network ports availability
+- Discover and customize network interfaces attributes
+- Utilize traceroute to troubleshoot network issues

 ## Contents
 - Introduction to Linux a brief history about the OS